Forest dinner

 1. Travel (60–75% of the carbon load)

 By far the largest line item.
 A 60-person wedding in Bavaria typically generates 3 to 5 tonnes of CO₂ from guest travel alone; a destination wedding involving flights more like 10 to 18 tonnes.
-What we do in practice: shared shuttle solutions from the nearest train stations (Munich-Holzkirchen, Toulouse, Olbia), a recommendation for rail travel, and a transparent CO₂ overview in the welcome letter.
+What can be concretely reduced: shared shuttle solutions from the nearest train stations (Munich-Holzkirchen, Toulouse, Olbia) and a recommendation for rail travel.
+A wedding with predominantly rail and shuttle arrivals typically sits 40–60 percent below the all-car scenario.

 2. Catering (15–25% of the carbon load)

-Three adjustment points: the share of regional produce (target: over 70 percent by spend on goods), the share of plant-based courses (target: at least one substantial plant-based main course), and minimising food waste (quantity planning with an 8 percent buffer, not 25 percent).
+Three adjustment points: the share of regional produce (benchmark: over 70 percent by spend on goods), the share of plant-based courses (at least one substantial plant-based main course), and minimising food waste through realistic rather than oversized quantity planning.

 3. Materials management (5–15%)

 Rental furniture instead of single-use, cloth napkins instead of paper, glass bottles instead of plastic.
-Floristry exclusively without plastic floral foam — we work with floristry partners who use seasonal flowers sourced locally (exceptions: certain wedding flowers such as peonies out of season, which are then transparently labelled as imported).
+Floristry preferably without plastic floral foam — we recommend floristry partners who work with seasonal flowers sourced locally.
+For wedding flowers out of season (e.g. peonies in autumn) imports are often unavoidable.

 What greenwashing looks like.